haruki-nguyen/.dotfiles-linux/wiki/EndeavourOS-i3wm.md

 ## Basic System Setup

-- Update i3 config as needed for your workflow.
+Update the system as needed for your workflow using `eos-welcome` command.
-- Adjust your preferred touchpad settings, such as "Natural scrolling" using the appropriate tool (`libinput`).
-- Night Light can be configured via `redshift` or other tools.

 ## Installation